rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 If steps 1 to 6 were followed correctly we should now be rebooting into the installer once again.
-This is to use the Troubleshooting shell of the installer to reformat our ext4 root mdraid device to a btrfs one:-
+This is to use the Troubleshooting shell of the installer to reformat our ext4 root mdraid device to a btrfs one:

-This time on booting the installer select the **Troubleshooting** section:-
+This time on booting the installer select the **Troubleshooting** section:

 .. image:: troubleshooting.png
    :scale: 85%
    :align: center

-Then Select the **Rescue a Rockstor System** option:-
+Then Select the **Rescue a Rockstor System** option:

 .. image:: rescue.png
    :scale: 85%